JetBrains/kotlin-web-site/pages/community/slackccugl.md

 This is a list of some of the most popular channels, as well as a sample of the types of channels available.

 * #android.
-For Android generic topics
+Using Kotlin for Android development (consider to use StackOverflow or other communities for generic Android question not directly related to Kotlin, even if you use Kotlin for Android development).
 * #getting-started.
 For more beginner questions.
 Better ask here than in #general if you’re new to Kotlin
 * #communities.
 A place to discuss physical communities.
 Also search for cities/countries as there are often channels with these names (#australia), as well as languages (i.e. #spanish).
 * #coroutines.
 Questions about coroutines and async programming in Kotlin